 ***For most server providers, if you do not set a password for your root user and you are locked out, you will NOT be able to regain access to your server and there is nothing we can do about it!***

 Below is some information about the default configuration for server providers.

 These providers have effectively set the PermitRootLogin config option in etc/ssh/sshd_config to prohibit-password.

-You should consider setting a password for these servers so that you can recover if you lock yourself out of the server and need to use the providers’ recovery console.
+You should consider overriding this option and setting a password for these servers.
+This will allow you to recover if you lock yourself out of the server and need to use the providers’ recovery console.

 This means that if you ever lock yourself out of your server you will always have a way to get back in – if you can login to the providers’ dashboard.

 Try not to lock yourself out of these servers because you have no options to get back into them!